Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_half_cheetah.md

 ## Starting state
-The starting state of the environment is the as [Gymnasium's Half Cheetah](https://gymnasium.farama.org/environments/mujoco/half_cheetah/#starting-state).
+The starting state of the environment is the same as [Gymnasium's Half Cheetah](https://gymnasium.farama.org/environments/mujoco/half_cheetah/#starting-state).